BigDogEnergy/Ripaw/README.md

 npm install
 ```

-6. Run the start.sh Script to Start the Application by navigating back to the root directory and running the script:
+6. Run the start.sh Script to Start the Application by navigating back to the root directory and using:
 ```bash
 npm run start-fullstack
 ```